deepak814795/Glocal-Translation-Chat/README.md

 ## Problem It Solves

-There are over 7,000 languages spoken today but despite the diversity of languages, communication barriers continue to limit our ability to connect and understand each other.This is especially true in a globalized world where people are constantly travelling and connecting with others from different parts of the world.In fact, language barriers are often cited as a major hindrance to international trade and diplomacy. <br/> <br/> **Problems like this gave birth to GLOCAL - A TRANSLATION and also a CHAT app**.</span><br/> <br/>Glocal is a translation and chat app that helps you translate your native language into any other language in the world with relative ease.It also helps to communicate with anyone, anywhere in the world with a different language.
-When you receive a message in any language, it automatically translates to your chosen language.
-Similarly, when you send a message in any language to another person, it is converted to their preferred language.
-This two-way translation not only ensures seamless conversation but also eliminates the need for a common medium language.
+There are over 7,000 languages spoken today, yet communication barriers still limit our ability to connect.
+In our globalized world, where people constantly travel and interact, these barriers hinder international trade and diplomacy.

+**Problems like this gave birth to GLOCAL - A TRANSLATION and CHAT app.**

+Glocal is a translation and chat app that effortlessly translates your native language into any other language.
+It allows communication with anyone, anywhere, in any language.
+Incoming messages are automatically translated to your chosen language, and your outgoing messages are converted to the recipient's preferred language.
+This two-way translation ensures seamless conversations without the need for a common medium language.

 ## Techstack Used